Transcode HEVC Codecs with Winxvideo AI

 • System: Windows, macOS, Linux

-x265 is an open-source HEVC encoder application library that helps users encode video/images into an HEVC bitstream.
-It's available under either GNU GPL 2 license or a commercial license.
-This codec aims to provide the best HEVC/H.265 encoder and deliver the highest encoding speed and visual quality.
-It has been adopted by many open-source programs, incl.
-FFMPEG, Handbrake, AviDemux, Openshot, etc. The latest version is v3.5 at 1.5MB in size, you can download x265 v3.5 here >> x265 offers a range of encoding parameters that allow users to fine-tune compression settings to suit their specific needs.
-This level of configurability is valuable for professional video encoding.
+x265 is an open-source HEVC encoder library that lets users encode video/images into an HEVC bitstream.
+Available under GNU GPL 2 or a commercial license, it aims to provide the best HEVC/H.265 encoder with high speed and visual quality.
+Adopted by programs like FFMPEG, Handbrake, AviDemux, and Openshot, the latest version is v3.6 (1.6MB).
+You can download x265 v3.5 here.
+It offers many encoding parameters for professional-level compression control.

 3. Media Player Codec Pack